About the AMBER Plan

 The mission of the AMBER Alert Program is to develop and coordinate the efforts of law enforcement, the media, and transportation in order to increase public participation in safely recovering abducted children through targeted education, increased communication, and effective sharing of resources.Overview

 The State of Missouri AMBER Alert Plan is based upon guidelines established by the National Center for Missing and Exploited Children (NCMEC) in the summer of 2001.
-On August 28, 2003, Section 210.1012 RSMO established a statewide program called the “Amber Alert System.”
+On August 28, 2003, Section 210.1012 RSMO established a statewide program called the "Amber Alert System."
 The intent of the Missouri AMBER Alert is to generate a timely alert to a large number of people and to recruit the eyes and ears of these citizens to facilitate the safe return of abducted children.
 AMBER Alerts in Missouri are handled under the auspices of the Alert Missouri.
-The 3 types of alerts within the Alert Missouri program are AMBER Alerts, Homeland Security Alerts, and All Hazards Alerts.
-Alert Missouri utilizes broadcast fax and the Emergency Alert System (EAS) to initiate alerts.
-The success of the system is dependant on the participation of commercial broadcasters, the Missouri Department of Transportation, and other volunteer alert providers.
-At the request of the Missouri Broadcaster’s Association, the Missouri Highway Patrol became an EAS originator in order to enhance Missouri’s implementation of the EAS system.Disclaimer
+The success of the system is dependent on the participation of commercial broadcasters, the Missouri Department of Transportation, and other volunteer alert providers.
+At the request of the Missouri Broadcaster's Association, the Missouri Highway Patrol became an EAS originator in order to enhance Missouri's implementation of the EAS system.Disclaimer

 The responsibility for the activation of an AMBER Alert rests solely with the law enforcement agency having jurisdiction in the case.
 Nothing contained herein shall be construed as a requirement for law enforcement to activate an alert, nor to infringe upon the discretion of a broadcaster concerning the broadcast of an alert.AMBER Alert Activation Criteria